Humans are constantly looking for perfection in form when this type of perfection is not possible.

 You are best served, if you truly want to be free, tuning into the full silence and presence of the Truth and just neutrally observing everything else (responding if necessary, but otherwise not engaging).

-There can be no doubt, confusion, or being misled by further delusion or illusion in the world, if you simply just let go of it and look at life and existence beyond the distortion of your mind.
+There can be no doubt, confusion, or being misled by further delusion or illusion in the world, if you simply just let go of your attachments to your illusory projections/perceptions within it and look at life and existence beyond the distortion of your mind.

 Thank you for reading.